REMEMBER – Friday December 18 the deadline for the consultation on Fareham’s Local Plan, which will shape the Borough from now until 2037.

-A six-week public consultation starts on November 6.
-Do look carefully at the centre pages of Fareham Today, which give advice and links on how to view documents and maps, and how to make comments.
+If you want to comment, go to the consultatation pages HERE on Fareham Council’s website which givse advice and links on how to view documents and maps, and how to make comments.

-The booklet you’ve received is by no means the whole story.
+The material there is by no means the whole story.
 The draft text of the Publication Local Plan, approved at the Council meeting on October 22, runs to 300 pages, summing up literally thousands of pages of evidence and years of work by our council staff..

-You will be able to see the main document in the minutes of the October 22 Council meeting when they are published on the Council’s website, and get a flavour of the discussion that took place.
+You will be able to see the main document in the minutes of the October 22 Council meeting , and get a flavour of the discussion that took place.

 Minutes of the Planning & Development Scrutiny Panel, which discussed the draft plan on October 8, have already been published.
 Those two meetings were marathons of almost five hours each, so your councillors have given the plan a thorough examination.